isweetland/coffee-time/README.md

 # Coffee Time

-A diary and analyitics app for coffee
+A diary and analyitics app for coffee.

+Very much a WIP.

 ## Features to be implemented: